 However, in 2012, I skipped the show.
-The idea of sitting through a salute to David Letterman AND Led Zeppelin was simply too intolerable after having endured the idea that Oprah Winfrey was somehow an 'artist'.
+The idea of sitting through a salute to David Letterman and Led Zeppelin was simply too intolerable after having endured the idea that Oprah Winfrey was somehow an 'artist'.
 Many things Lady O is, but someone on the same level as Lucille Ball or Johnny Carson she is not.

 As an alternative, I have submitted ten recommendations totaling 60 people.
 Since I began my retrospective, a few suggestions have found themselves honored and a few have died.
 The following is an alphabetical list of my recommendations, with one asterisk meaning honored, two meaning dead.
+Three asterisks are for those who have died since the original post was written.

 Francis Ford Coppola